olgaches/geograph_tranquillity/README.md

 "dependency.py" extracts all dependencies marked as "amod" (adjectival modifiers).
 For this code you need Python 3.

 "adding_coord_time.py" merges two datasets ( 'gridimage_text.tsv' and gridimage_base.tsv') together.

+"landcover_words.py" creates files used as input for wordle word clouds